 The battle is won or lost, right here.
 Put me up against the greatest writer in the world, and if I understand the audience better, I will kick his or her ass every time when it comes to connection, engagement, and conversion.

 Understanding your audience at such an intimate level makes creating buyer personas important.
-It also helps to be a part of the market you’re speaking to, which results in a more authentic story and easier leadership of the tribe you form.
+It also helps you be a part of the market you’re speaking to, which results in a more authentic story and easier leadership of the community you form.

 Research doesn’t sound sexy, but it’s the foundation of any smart marketing plan.
 The more time you spend understanding the people you’re talking to, the better story you’ll tell them.